 - Potential edge for employment opportunities over non-members

 The Omicron Chapter at Colorado State University was established in 1943.
-While Xi Sigma Pi was initially intended to be solely a forestry honors society here at Colorado State University, we have expanded our chapter to acknowledge the hard work and dedication put forth by students of ALL natural resources fields.
+While Xi Sigma Pi has historically been a forestry honors society, it has expanded its membership to acknowledge the hard work and dedication put forth by students in related natural resources disciplines.
 Our membership represents the vast diversity of individuals present within the Warner College of Natural Resources at Colorado State University.

 Xi Sigma Pi Membership

-- Attend two meetings and participate in the highway cleanup
+- Attend meetings and participate in the highway cleanup or other service project

 - Construct a PLAQUE with the XSP insignia and acquire faculty signatures

 - Have a basic knowledge of history and aims of XSP